atsuoishimoto/filechest/README.md

 # Using uvx (recommended, no installation needed)
 uvx filechest /path/to/directory

+# or install globally with uv
+uv tool install filechest

 # Or install globally with pipx
 pipx install filechest
 ```